 PR intern learns new wonders after one week at PR agency

-Truthfully, I find it hard to believe it has already been a week since I first sat at my desk in the Holyrood Partnerships office.
-I also find it hard to believe how nervous I was on Monday,and how difficult it was to get up at seven o’clock in the morning.
+TRUTHFULLY, I find it hard to believe it has already been a week since I first sat at my desk in the Holyrood PRs office.
+I also find it hard to believe how nervous I was on Monday, and how difficult it was to get up at seven o’clock in the morning.

 Before starting my internship I had been assured this would not be like any other internship – I would not be asked to do the tea and coffee runs, man the photocopier and answer phones all day.
 In all honesty I found this a little hard to believe, and so was quite sceptical on the bus ride down to Leith.